MogaB-x/pycalc-fastapi/README.md

 # FastAPI Math Microservice

-A production-ready microservice built with **FastAPI** that provides mathematical operations over a secured API.
+A python microservice built with **FastAPI** that provides mathematical operations over a secured API.
 The service includes user registration, JWT-based authentication, role-based access control, request caching with Redis, and per-user operation history stored in a **SQLite** database.

 ## Features